Landlords Guide To Property Letting

 2026 Legislation Has Changed the Lettings Landscape

 The legal framework for private renting in England changed significantly from 1 May 2026.
-Private rented tenancies now operate under the assured periodic system rather than the old assured shorthold tenancy structure.
-New Section 21 no fault notices can no longer be used, so landlords who need possession must follow the correct legal grounds and procedures.
+Private rented tenancies now operate under an assured periodic system rather than the old assured shorthold tenancy model.

-Safety Certificates and Why Deadlines Must Never Be Missed
+Safety Certificates and Why Deadlines Matter

 Gas Safety, Electrical Safety and EPCs